 In some cases, quitting Adderall cold turkey without medical supervision can be dangerous.
-Medical detox facilities are often able to provide medication to minimize certain withdrawal symptoms to make the process more comfortable for the individual.
+Medical detox facilities can often provide medication to minimize certain withdrawal symptoms.
+This makes the process more comfortable for the individual.

 Inpatient Treatment for Adderall Addiction

 Addiction specialists typically recommend people who have abused Adderall long-term or those who otherwise have a very severe addiction complete a residential or an inpatient program.
-During an inpatient program, participants attend therapy sessions, take part in other activities to support their recoveries, and reside onsite at the treatment center.
-Residential treatment centers provide nutritious meals, supervision, exercise opportunities, and the structured environment that many people need when they are making an effort to overcome substance use.
+Participants attend therapy sessions during an inpatient program, participate in other activities to support their recovery, and reside onsite at the treatment center.
+Residential treatment centers provide nutritious meals, supervision, and exercise opportunities.
+In addition, structured environments that many people need when trying to overcome substance use are readily available.

-Clients who require medical attention may receive the support they need onsite, or the treatment center staff may arrange for program participants to receive medical attention offsite.
+Often, clients who require medical attention may receive the support they need onsite.
+Alternatively, the treatment center staff may arrange for program participants to receive medical services offsite.
 The duration of an inpatient treatment program may range from several weeks to several months.
-In some cases, a client requires the stability of sleeping in his or her home environment.
+In some cases, a client requires the stability of sleeping away from their home environment.
 In other cases, clients may have work, school, or childcare responsibilities that prohibit them from residing at a treatment facility for several weeks.
 For these clients, there are alternative program structures.

 Intensive Outpatient Treatment and Hybrid Programs

+Inpatient is not a good fit for every patient, depending on various factors.
+This includes the severity of the substance abuse issues and the capacity for the home environment to be a safe, sober situation conducive to recovery.
 Patients who have legitimate conflicts that prevent them from residing at the treatment center are referred to outpatient treatment.
-Rehab centers generally require clients to have a stable, supportive, drug-free home environment for patients they refer to outpatient treatment at the very beginning of their recoveries.
+Rehab centers generally require clients to have a stable, supportive, drug-free home environment when they refer to outpatient treatment at the very beginning of their recovery.
 Intensive and hybrid outpatient programs combine the structure and supervision of an inpatient program with the flexibility of outpatient treatment.

-Unlike residential rehab programs, which provide everything the client needs onsite, intensive outpatient programs require the client to commute to the treatment center daily to receive services the entire day and to return home to sleep at night.
+Residential rehab programs provide everything the client needs onsite.
+Intensive outpatient programs require the client to commute to the treatment center daily to receive services for a portion of the day and return home to sleep at night.
 Outpatient is best for clients who have the motivation and the commitment to commute to the treatment center as required.
 In some cases, clients for whom outpatient treatment is appropriate may be provided transportation by the treatment center or by a third-party non-profit or service provider.

 Holistic Treatment Therapies for Adderall Addiction

 More treatment centers have begun to incorporate holistic therapies alongside traditional treatment modalities such as the 12-step model.
 Holistic therapies provide additional mental and spiritual support as clients work through their individual programs.
-Rehab centers also often offer activities like sports, gym sessions, and yoga to support clients’ physical health and fitness.
-Art therapy, music, and writing exercises provide creative outlets through which program participants may express themselves.
+In addition, rehab centers also often offer sports, gym sessions, and yoga to support clients’ physical health and fitness.
+Art therapy, music, and writing exercises provide creative outlets through which program participants can learn to express themselves.

 Adderall Treatment Programs for All Income Levels

-Students and people who otherwise might have limited incomes should not let concerns about financial cost discourage them from seeking treatment for Adderall abuse.
+Students and people who otherwise might have limited incomes should not let concerns about financial costs discourage them from seeking treatment for Adderall abuse.
 Treatment is available to people who have low income or no income.
-State governments and non-profits operate programs at no cost to individuals who do not have insurance and who are unable to pay for Adderall rehab out of pocket.
+State governments and non-profits operate programs at no cost to individuals who do not have insurance and cannot pay for Adderall rehab out of pocket.
 Free, low-cost, and self-pay Adderall treatment facilities offer proven treatment and generally provide high-quality care.
-Deciding which rehab program may work best for you is a highly individual, personal choice that you should make after speaking with at least one recovery specialist and inquiring about programs that may be the best fit.
+Therefore, deciding which rehab program may work best for you is a highly individual, personal choice you should make after speaking with at least one recovery specialist and inquiring about programs that may be the best fit.

 Dual Diagnosis and Adderall Treatment

-In some cases, an individual may have an underlying mental health condition that requires treatment in order to allow the patient to have a more thorough recovery.
-People who have chronic episodes of depression or anxiety may use drugs like alcohol to help them feel more energized or to focus on the tasks that their jobs or studies require.
+In some cases, an individual may have an underlying mental health condition that requires treatment to allow the patient to have a more thorough recovery.
+People who have chronic episodes of depression or anxiety may use drugs like alcohol to help them feel more energized or focus on the tasks their jobs or studies require.

 Treating addiction without addressing a co-occurring mental illness ultimately leaves the individual to find other ways to self-medicate whenever the underlying mental health condition reemerges.
 Granite Recovery Centers offers dual diagnosis programs to provide resources to individuals who require medication and therapy to treat the mental health condition that may make the person more inclined to abuse Adderall.

-If you believe you or your loved one may have a mental health condition that is a contributing factor to Adderall abuse, request information about dual diagnosis treatment when speaking to an addiction specialist.
-People who have undiagnosed conditions may finally receive the diagnosis and medical attention they may have unknowingly needed all along before the addiction began.
+If you believe you or your loved one may have a mental health condition contributing to Adderall abuse, take action.
+Request information about dual diagnosis treatment when speaking to an addiction specialist.
+People who have undiagnosed conditions may finally receive the support they may have unknowingly needed all along before the addiction began.

 Granite Recovery Centers

 Based in New Hampshire, Granite Recovery Centers has been transforming lives for more than 10 years.
-Alcohol- and drug-dependent adults from all over New England travel to Granite Recovery Centers’ facilities to experience a proven comprehensive 12 step-based curriculum, dedicated staff and clinicians who care, and recovery settings that are located in tranquil surroundings.
-Our clients are also generally encouraged to participate in the holistic therapies that we offer to support a healthy mind, body, and spirit.
+Alcohol- and drug-dependent adults from all over New England travel to Granite Recovery Centers’ facilities to experience a proven comprehensive 12 step-based curriculum, dedicated staff and clinicians who care, and recovery settings located in tranquil surroundings.
+Our clients are also generally encouraged to participate in holistic therapies to support a healthy mind, body, and spirit.